 Autoimmunity as the Underlying Cause of Heartburn

 It is well known that once a person develops one autoimmune disease they are at about a 25% increased risk for developing another (2).
-Heartburn can be an early sign of several autoimmune disease including Sjogren’s, lupus, and celiac disease.
+Heartburn can be an early sign of several autoimmune diseases including Sjogren’s, lupus, and celiac disease.
 It may also be caused by immune system inflammation of the stomach itself.

 Autoimmune Metaplastic Atrophic Gastritis (AMAG) is an autoimmune condition in which the immune system attacks your parietal cells and results in decreased stomach acid and intrinsic factor, the protein necessary for the absorption of B12.
 In addition, antibodies to intrinsic factor may also be present, resulting in pernicious anemia.

-In one study looking at the prevalence of pernicious anemia in elderly autoimmune thyroid patients it was found that about 18.6% of patients with autoimmune thyroid disease also had pernicious anemia.
+One study looking at the prevalence of pernicious anemia in elderly autoimmune thyroid patients, it was found that about 18.6% of patients with autoimmune thyroid disease also had pernicious anemia.
 In addition, the authors noted that 45% of those with pernicious anemia presented with autoimmune thyroid disease.
 (3)

-If you’ve been experiencing heartburn, I encourage you to meet with a Naturopathic Doctor or Functional Medicine Practitioner to understand the root cause of your symptoms.
+If you’ve been experiencing heartburn, I encourage you to meet with a Naturopathic Medical Doctor or Functional Medicine Practitioner to understand the root cause of your symptoms.
 It may be as simple as correcting low stomach acid production or a symptom of a more serious underlying condition.